GSA-TTS/tts-common-controls/controls/aws/README.md

 - [ ] AWS Jump Account is available for TTS teams with Secureauth setup and user management via gitops change management. https://github.com/18F/aws-admin/blob/main/docs/assume-role.png

-Consolidated User Authentication and Authorization
-The TTS Tech Portfolio manages a single AWS tts-jump account where all users and their roles on program-level accounts are centrally managed. https://github.com/18f/aws-admin-cleanup
+- [ ] User Authentication and Authorization Auditing - The TTS Tech Portfolio manages a single AWS tts-jump account where all users and their roles on program-level accounts are centrally managed.
+Before all teams migrate to this new model we will need to perform a mass migration of users and their current permissions - scripts to do so are ready here - https://github.com/18f/aws-admin-cleanup

 ## Planned
 - [ ] AWS Organizations allows for limiting the approved services across all account.
 We should develop either an allow/block list for non-approved services

+- [ ] Integration with GSA SIEM/SOC - Tech Portfolio sets up cloudtrail, config, gaurdduty for each AWS account.
+When TTS acquires GSA's SoCaaS we can begin automate the sharing of infrastructure logs with security/incident response teams.